 If you already have ISAs open, make sure that you don’t exceed your yearly ISA allowance by using Bed and ISA.
 You can’t carry your ISA allowance into the next tax year, but if you act both before and after the tax year changes in April, you will effectively have £40,000 of ISA allowances at your disposal.

 You don’t have to pay Capital Gains Tax on assets transferred to your spouse.
-So, if your spouse hasn’t used any of their Annual Exempt Amount or ISA allowance, and are in a lower tax band than you are, you could consider transferring some of your assets to them to keep tax bills to a minimum when these assets are sold.
+So, if your spouse hasn’t used any of their Annual Exempt Amount or ISA allowance, and are in a lower tax band than you are, you might want to consider transferring some of your assets to them to keep tax bills to a minimum when these assets are sold.

 For example, if your spouse is in the basic rate income tax bracket and you’re a higher rate taxpayer, even if they do go over their allowance when selling the assets, they will still end up handing less money over to the taxman as a result.